Who Is Waterkeeper: Megh Ale, Karnali River Waterkeeper - Waterkeeper

 By: Thomas Hynes

 Megh Ale first saw the Karnali River in 1991.
-He hiked a full two days to get there and it was well worth the effort.
-The waters were turquoise blue and surrounded by intact forests.
-It was also home to eight indigenous cultures.
-Megh had never seen anything like the Karnali.
+He hiked a full two days to get there, and it was well worth the effort.
+The waters were turquoise blue and surrounded by fully intact forests.
+The river was also home to several indigenous cultures.
+Megh had never seen anything like the Karnali before.
 It was both visually stunning and culturally significant.
 It was also free of dams.
-Megh knew then he had to protect it.
+Megh knew then and there that he had to protect this special waterway.

 “The culture, the white water, the beautiful beaches, all those red rock canyons.
 It was an amazing combination of nature and culture,” says Megh.
 “After exploring the whole river, I thought this is so pristine.”

 After a few return trips to the river, Megh decided to take action.
-In 1995, he joined / founded the Nepal Rivers Conservation Trust with the hopes of restoring, conserving and protecting the rivers of Nepal through affirmative action and education, whilst maintaining the cultural integrity of local riverside communities.
-In this capacity, Megh has taken policy makers, journalists, students, and other stakeholders to the river.
-In 2015, Megh officially became Karnali River Waterkeeper.
+In 1995, he founded the Nepal Rivers Conservation Trust (NRCT) with his like-minded river guide friends.
+The goal was to restore, conserve, and protect Nepal’s rivers through affirmative action and education, while maintaining the cultural integrity of local riverside communities.
+In this capacity, Megh has taken policymakers, journalists, students, and other stakeholders to the river.
+In 2015, Megh officially became the Karnali River Waterkeeper.

 “We must educate our politicians on the value of nature,” says Megh.
 “Ideally, we would get the Karnali a ‘River and Heritage’ designation.”